inforcharge/api/source/index.html.md

 > Make sure to replace `Basic YXBpQHNvbG1hdGUuY2M6SWxvdmVzb2xtYXRl` with your API key.

 Solmate uses HTTP Basic Auth to allow access to the API.
+We will give you account and password like:

+**account:api@solmate.cc**

+**password:IloveSolmate**

 Solmate expects for the API key to be included in all API requests to the server in a header that looks like the following: